 Unfortunately, not all fish oils can be considered to be on a level playing field.
 Some may look fine and promise you big things, but in reality, they are made from low-quality materials by low-quality companies.

 Fish oil supplements are traditionally made from wild-caught salmon.
 However, as predatory fish, there is a growing concern about the accumulation of toxins and heavy metals, especially mercury.
-This isn’t something you want your cat to ingest!
-That’s why it’s so important to choose a reputable, well-known brand that has your cat’s best interests in mind.
+This isn't something you want your cat to ingest!
+That's why choosing a reputable, well-known brand with your cat's best interests in mind is so important.

 When comparing labels of fish oil for cats, look for the key factors outlined in the table below.

 What to Look for on Fish Oil for Cats Label